“Nonprofits are years behind innovation.”

 Your organization needs a single source of truth for your data, but you also need the flexibility to allow your teams to use their specialized best-of-breed tools.
 Now, building connections between different systems can be hard to accomplish with a traditional architecture.
 The legacy approach of creating direct connections between unrelated touchpoints is simply too complex.
 Microservices, IoT devices, business SaaS applications and databases (legacy or not) might operate on different business logic and may not have been built to work together.

 Sound familiar?
-Nonprofits often want to take advantage of what’s new but struggle to make do with old technology too expensive to replace.
-If this is the situation your team is finding themselves in, an integration platform as a service (iPaaS) can not only help manage these connections but give you the scale you need to grow.iPaaS offers of a set of cloud-based tools enabling teams to manage and integrate various applications and services from across their organization. iPaaS platforms simplify integrations, often coming pre-configured with many commonly used business applications and a low setup cost.
+Organizations often want to take advantage of what’s new but struggle to make do with old technology too expensive to replace.
+If this is the situation your team is finding themselves in, an integration platform as a service (iPaaS) can not only help manage these connections but give you the scale you need to grow.
+So what is an iPaaS?
+It offers a set of cloud-based tools enabling teams to manage and integrate various applications and services from across their organization. iPaaS platforms simplify integrations, often coming pre-configured with many commonly used business applications and a low setup cost.
 Other benefits of iPaaS include:

 - Ease: Having all connections in one place streamlines the process of managing integrations and querying them when you’re looking for something specific.